It’s been a year to our article on Huffington Post. I have shared the link below for you to read.

 The gifting market in India is estimated at $30 billion, two-thirds of which is festive gifting.
 Unfortunately, innovation in this segment seems to be in its death throes in India, which means that run-of-the-mill Chinese products are ruling the roost.
 I wish brands would understand that there’s more to the business of “gifting” than getting a logo printed on merchandise.
 Every product with a logo works as a silent brand ambassador, which is something that brand managers (due to procurement pressure) often tend to forget.
 A tatty keychain or undistinguished mug isn’t going to do your brand any favours.

 Over the years, I’ve witnessed some successful merchandise campaigns and seen a few that couldn’t even get off the ground.
 I also realized that the highly successful campaigns had something in common: they were innovative.
 The ones that failed also had a common flaw: a lack of organization in the early planning stages.
-So, how can we prevent costly mistakes, especially when festive season is around the corner?
+So, how can we prevent costly mistakes, especially when the festive season is around the corner?

 Here are my top three must-dos to ensure you get maximum ROI out of your merchandise campaign: